kacollins/lightning-talk/README.md

 * Other people will be giving lightning talks
 * It’s fine if yours only applies to some of the audience

-# Tell a story - your story
+# Tell a story
-* How you got into tech, your role, or your tech stack
+* Your story - how you got into tech, your role, or your tech stack
 * Anybody can do this
 * Nobody can “well actually” you